tristanbatchler/tbat.me/_posts/2024-11-10-godot-golang-mmo-part-5.md

 go get modernc.org/sqlite
 ```

 Note that this package is a pure-Go implementation of the SQLite3 database engine, which was originally written in C. This means we don't need to have a C compiler installed, or run `cgo` to compile the package.
 On the other hand though, the C version is faster, so when deploying to production, you may want to consider swapping this one out for `github.com/mattn/go-sqlite3`.
-The only reason we are using `modernc.org/sqlite` is because it is easier to install and use, and is more than enough for our needs.
+The only reason we are using `modernc.org/sqlite` is that it is easier to install and use, and is more than enough for our needs.

 Now, we need to create some config files for `sqlc` to use when generating our Go code.
 1. Create a new directory in the `/server/internal/server/` directory called `db/`